edouardproust/webserv/README.md

 	- Verify if **orthodox canonical form** implies to implement all of default constructor, copy constructor, copy operator, destructor in the .cpp (and not only in the hpp)
 	- Check remaining "// TODO"s and "// DEBUG"s
 - RequestParser:
+	- Add check for 414 URI Too Long (+ add this HttpStatus too the list)
 	- Test chunked request
 	- test URL decoding / encoding
 - Config parsing: